 Finding extra money to put toward a down payment isn’t easy, but if you take a careful look at your budget, you will likely find things to cut out or cut back on.
 Here are some ways to get started:

 Many people borrow from family and friends to help finance a down payment.
 But depending on how much you borrow, this may be a factor in which loans you qualify for.
 A PNC Mortgage loan officer can provide more details on other down payment options, such as gifts from family, loans from friends, or borrowing from a retirement fund to pay for a down payment without the usual penalties.
 If you’re considering any of these options, we recommend consulting with a financial advisor to discuss the pros and cons.

 If saving 5% to 20% just isn’t realistic, don’t be discouraged.
 You may qualify for a no or low down payment mortgage options, such as Fannie Mae's 3% down payment program or government backed VA and FHA loans.
 Check out the different loans PNC has to offer. to review what’s available from PNC.
 Or contact one of our Loan Officers to see if you qualify for any specialized loans.

 The lender will also analyze your credit report (for you and any co-applicant) to determine if you qualify and what rate you may be offered.
 Having an average or better credit score will work in your favor.
-Learn more about your credit score.
+Learn more about some financial basics before you buy.